shelleywong/BoxAndArrow/README.md

 # BoxAndArrow
-A repository for my Computer Science Master's Project: *Exploring the Use of Software Visualization in Computer Science Education and Developing a System to Facilitate the Construction of Algorithm Visualizations with JSAV and WebAssembly*.
+A repository for my Computer Science Master's Project: *Exploring the Use of Software Visualization in Computer Science Education and Developing a System to Facilitate the Construction of Algorithm Visualizations with JSAV and WebAssembly*.<br>

 Box and arrow diagrams are often used to help illustrate how data structures and algorithms work in memory.
-While nothing beats a good whiteboard drawing, this tool aims to provide a clear and precise Web interface for testing and reviewing how data structures function, allowing users to quickly and easily test different inputs and compare their own code with the visualization.<br>
+While nothing beats a good whiteboard drawing, this tool aims to provide a clear and precise Web interface for testing and reviewing how data structures function, allowing users to quickly and easily test different inputs and compare their own code with a visualization.<br>

 My goal has been to create an application that enables students and instructors to efficiently map their C++ code to a data structure visualization that can be viewed in a Web browser.
 This project utilizes [JSAV](http://jsav.io/), an existing and widely used Algorithm Visualization library.
 Users are able to construct visualizations that work with C++ programs they have written themselves because of the use of [WebAssembly](https://webassembly.org/) and [Emscripten](https://emscripten.org/docs/compiling/WebAssembly.html).